What is a Knowledge Management Strategy?

 • Quantify the amount of time wasted searching for answers in existing systems

-• Designate a knowledge manager, if there is no formal role
+• Designate a knowledge manager , if there is no formal role

-Step 2: Outline the Business Value
+Step 2: Outline the Business Value of Knowledge Management

 In order to get the buy-in from management, there must be a value proposition.
 Some of the benefits of KM include: